arrdix/group-12-grocery-store-management-system/README.md

-# Sistem Manajemen Toko Sembako
+# Kel 12 - Sistem Manajemen Toko Sembako

 A project built for the Programming & Algorithm final project using C++.